Payroll tax deferral? What’s that?

 - Put the money aside in a savings account (it will build a little interest as well).

-- Use the money saved to make up for the smaller paychecks January through April.
+- Use the money saved to make up for the smaller paychecks in January through

 To know how much you need to save, calculate 6.2% of your paycheck.